Uvalde school police chief sworn in as city council member, dodges officers investigating Robb Elementary mass shooting

 On Tuesday, DPS officials revealed Arredondo has not responded to requests for a second interview with the Texas Rangers, who are investigating the massacre.

-“Uvalde and Uvalde CISD departments have been cooperating with investigators,” the agency said in a statement to the Austin Statesman.
-The chief of the CISD did an initial interview but has not responded to a request for a followup interview that was made two days ago.”

-The Justice Department has also announced an investigation into the law enforcement response to the shooting at the request of the mayor.

-“Our parents deserve answers and I trust the Texas Department of Safety/Texas Rangers will leave no stone unturned,” McClaughlin said.
+“Our parents deserve answers and I trust the Texas Deparment of Safety/Texas Rangers will leave no stone unturned,” McClaughlin said.
 “Our emotions are raw and our hearts broken.”

+The Justice Department has also announced and investigation into the law enforcement response to the shooting at the request of the mayor.